QubitPi/lamassu/docs/source/rnn/vanilla.rst

-    In information theory, the cross-entropy between two probability distributions :math:`p` and :math:`q` over the same underlying set of events measures the average number of bits needed to identify an event drawn from the set if a coding scheme used for the set is optimized for an estimated probability distribution :math:`a`, rather than the true distribution :math:`p`
+    In information theory, the cross-entropy between two probability distributions :math:`p` and :math:`q` over the same underlying set of events measures the average number of bits needed to identify an event drawn from the set if a coding scheme used for the set is optimized for an estimated probability distribution :math:`q`, rather than the true distribution :math:`p`

 Confused?
 Let's put it in the context of Machine Learning.